 At this point, we do not need to add Express Passes into our calculation because unlimited Express Pass access is a complimentary benefit offered to all guests staying on-site at a Universal deluxe hotel.

 So let’s look at the room: Although pricing and availability will change, as I’m writing this now we can get a standard king or double queen room at Royal Pacific Resort – checking in December 24 and checking out December 26 – for $369.00 plus tax per night.

-That brings our grand total for admission tickets and on-site hotel accommodations to $1,042.00.
+That brings our total for admission tickets and on-site hotel accommodations to $1,042.00.

 What does this mean?
 For only about $100 more than we were going to spend on tickets, basic Express Passes, and a “cheap” hotel, we can instead stay on-site at Universal Orlando in a four-diamond luxury resort that’s just a heartbeat away from the action – and we get unlimited Express Passes – and we get Early Park Admission to the Wizarding World of Harry Potter!

-For the vacation of a lifetime, it’s totally worth it.
-Imagine getting to take this back to your hotel instead of having to jump in a cab or schedule the motel shuttle…
+For the vacation of a lifetime, it’s entirely worth it.
+Imagine getting to take this back to your hotel instead of having to jump into a cab or schedule the motel shuttle…

 What’s more, the numbers we used are based on just two guests traveling.
 If we had two kids with us, by staying at the hotel, we wouldn’t be paying more for accommodations – assuming we don’t mind staying in the same room – but we would get three day’s worth of unlimited Express Passes at no additional cost for the kids.
 (Do keep in mind, we would have to buy them admission tickets.)